 MSc, NZCE(Int), PMP, MIEEE

-During his time abroad Phil held a number of both senior technical and lead client-facing organisational roles on an eclectic mix of Information Analysis and industrial Control & Automation System projects in the petrochemical, manufacturing and nuclear industries.
+During his time abroad Phil held a number of both senior technical and lead client-facing organisational roles on an eclectic mix of Information Analysis and industrial Control and Automation System projects in the petrochemical, manufacturing and nuclear industries.

 - Texas Instruments Semiconductor Plant, Life Safety System – Dallas, Texas, U.S.A.